abiolarasheed/fabobjects/docs/source/index.rst

 fab-objects: A Simple Python DevOps-Tool!
 ==========================================
-**fab-objects** is a high-level Python library useful for performing common Unix system administration task, by providing a set of Python Classes for executing shell command on a remote system via SSH.
+**fab-objects** is a high-level Python library useful for performing common Unix system administration task, by providing a set of Python Classes for executing shell commands on a remote system via SSH.
 It presents a unified, familiar API that allows you to logically plan deployments and maintenance.

 fab-objects is a light-weight wrapper around the `Fabric <http://fabfile.org>`_ library.